bounce-rs/bounce/README.md

 You can find an example of notion [here](https://github.com/futursolo/bounce/blob/master/examples/notion/src/main.rs).

 A future notion is a notion that is applied twice when it starts running and finishes running.
-This can be handy when fetching data or handling other asynchronous tasks.
+This can be handy when handling asynchronous tasks.

+If you are trying to interact with a backend, it is recommended to use the Query API instead.

 You can find an example of future notion [here](https://github.com/futursolo/bounce/blob/master/examples/random-uuid/src/main.rs).